1/23/2019

 Chief Financial Officer

 Sure.
 Thanks, Simon.
-We, as we've discussed a lot in the past, what we look at is we want to maintain an investment grade credit profile, which we believe means we need to stay at five times that DBA, which is our target leverage.
+As we've discussed a lot in the past, what we look at is we want to maintain an investment-grade credit profile, which we believe means we need to stay at five times that EBITDA, which is our target leverage.
 And we've been right around there.
 We ended the year right around there, right at five times or just north of it.
-And so when we look out and see what our expected capital spend is over the course of 2019 and the incremental EBITDA that we believe we will generate and the leverage capacity it will create, we think that we're going to be able to use that leverage capacity in our internally generated cash flow to pay for the capital expenditures and maintain around five times debt to EBITDA.
+And so when we look out and see what our expected capital spend is over the course of 2019 and the incremental EBITDA that we believe we will generate and the leverage capacity it will create, We think that we're going to be able to use that leverage capacity and our internally generated cash flow to pay for the capital expenditures and maintain around five times that EBITDA.
 So that's why we think that we're in a position where we don't need equity.
 From what we can tell right now, we don't need equity through 2019 based on what we see the capital spend profile to be.
-To your point, though, if we do see some M&A activity out and think that's something that's attractive for us, that would be external to what we just talked about.
+To your point, though, if we do see some M&A activity out and think that something that's attractive for us, That would be external to what we just talked about.
 That would be funded in a way that would be consistent with maintaining our investment grade rating and five times leverage and would likely include equity because I think we're going to buy whatever company or assets we would buy, it would be for more than five times.
-So it would include some equity at that point.
-But when we're talking about our capital program for 2019, we feel pretty good about our ability to finance it.
+So it includes some equity at that point.
+But when we're talking about our capital program for 19, we feel pretty good about our ability to finance it.

 speaker